 - Black with Tan Points

-- The AKC Cocker Spaniel page more closely details the different color varieties.
+The American Spaniel Club more closely details the different color varieties.

 Cockers, like all dogs, need exercise.
 They love to be couch potatoes with you and snuggle.
 They also love to play ball, go on long walks, and there are those Cocker parents who engage with their dogs in agility, fly ball, lure course, and many other exercises.